Bug Out Vehicle List | 27 Essentials

 Bug Out Vehicle Checklist

-That’s why our checklist is available as both a pdf download and as a Google Sheet/Excel file where you can check off items yourself, and even add and subtract items from the checklist.
+That’s why our checklist is available as both a PDF download and as a Google Sheets/Excel file where you can check off items yourself, and even add and subtract items from the checklist.

 If you are looking for the simplest way to print and use the checklist above, download our printable PDF version.
 It is one page long on 8.5″ x 11″ paper and makes outfitting your bug out vehicle extremely easy.
 Once you open the bug out vehicle PDF checklist in your browser, you can either print it directly or save it through your browser.